Improving therapeutic success rates: using UK IAPT data to assess how well we're doing therapeuticallyOriginally added on Sat, 08/03/2014 - 05:57

 I find it brings these issues to life for myself when I consider my own long-term patterns.
 When I was a teenager, I was occasionally bothered by blushing.
 In many ways I was a pretty confident, extrovert kid but I hated being seen to blush.
 In classic Moscovitch "Negative self-portrayal" style, this was an aspect of myself that I was ashamed of and didn't want others to observe and (I assumed) judge negatively.
 When I try to remember how I felt & acted back then and how this pattern has evolved since, it really helps me get a potentially very useful insider view of social anxiety disorder.
 Paradoxically, although I can still sometimes be "ambushed" by episodes of blushing & sweating, I actually score considerably less socially anxious than typical general population averages on measures like the "Negative self-portrayal scale" and the "Liebowitz social anxiety scale".
 This fits.
 I score high on the personality trait of extraversion and actually seek out opportunities to give parties for friends or lecture on subjects that seem important to me.
 Despite this, when I go looking for safety & avoidance behaviours, fascinatingly I find long-term patterns that I no longer even particularly think of as ways of avoiding blushing or sweating excessively.
 These include preferences for cooler clothing & cooler rooms.
 Additionally the private boys' boarding school I was sent to as a teenager was, in many ways, a pretty unpleasant, snobby environment.
 At a parents' visiting day, I remember boys leaning out of an upstairs school window and quietly ridiculing anyone who didn't arrive in expensive cars & expensive clothes.
 My dear parents weren't of this "upper class" type and certainly didn't drive a particularly smart car.
 I remember feeling ashamed ... and now, of course, a bit ashamed that I was ashamed!
 It surfaces very rarely, but I notice echoes from those experiences in tending to avoid very smart restaurants, "top" hotels or other similar environments.
 It's a little complex because I actually don't like these places anyway for a series of ethical & political reasons ... but I suspect that such situations could still trigger ex-school teenage feelings of not "making the grade".
 Well this could lead to some interesting safety behaviour challenges for me ... possibly going to the smartest restaurant in town while insisting on not taking off a very shabby but extremely warm coat!

-And it's not just about encouraging people struggling with social anxiety to be more self-disclosing and also (as the full text of this research study makes clear) show real interest in others' self-disclosure through questioning and caring, empathic responding.
+And it's not just about encouraging people struggling with social anxiety to be more self-disclosing and also (as the full text of this research study makes clearer than the abstract does) show real interest in others' self-disclosure through questioning and caring, empathic responding.
 I remember a personal example.
 My brother & sister are both older than me.
-One evening when they were older teenagers and I was a young teenager they had invited a load of their friends round to the house of a party.
-I was "hiding" in the kitchen, half-heartedly helping my mum with the food.
+One evening when they were in their late and I in my mid teens, they had invited a load of their friends round to the house for a (rather inhibited) party.
+I was "hiding" in the kitchen, half-heartedly helping my mother with the food.
 My mum was a very loving & supportive woman but, on this occasion, she rather shocked me by speaking to me pretty directly & a little sharply saying something like "These people are your guests too.
 Some of them are struggling a bit.
 As their host you should be out there, welcoming them, and helping them feel more at ease here."
 My memory is of rather creeping out of the kitchen with my tail between my legs feeling very self-conscious.
-Sure enough there certainly seemed to be some of the guests who looked pretty shy and a bit isolated.
+Sure enough there seemed to be some guests who looked pretty shy and a bit isolated.
 I went up to one or two of them and made encouraging, polite conversation.
 A few minutes later I was startled to notice that all my personal shyness seemed to have evaporated as I focused on being considerate and welcoming for these other people.
 Mm ... !

 More to follow ...